Symptoms and causes

 What are the symptoms of iron deficiency anaemia?

-- Restless legs syndrome: Feeling an uncontrollable urge to move the legs, often with uncomfortable sensations.
+Restless legs syndrome: Feeling an uncontrollable urge to move the legs.

-- Frequent infections: Weakened immune system leading to an increased susceptibility to infections.
+Frequent infections: Weakened immune system leading to increased susceptibility.

-- Difficulty concentrating: Having trouble focusing, decreased cognitive function, and difficulty with memory.
+Difficulty concentrating: Having trouble focusing or decreased cognitive function.

 What can cause low iron levels or anaemia?

-- Blood loss: Significant blood loss due to heavy menstrual periods, bleeding ulcers, gastrointestinal bleeding, or injury.
+Blood loss: Significant loss due to periods, ulcers, or injury.

 Iron and nutrition